mui/material-ui/docs/src/pages/guides/minimizing-bundle-size.md

 ```

 The public API available in this manner is defined as the set of imports available from the top-level `material-ui` module.
 Anything not available through the top-level `material-ui` module is a **private API**, and is subject to change without notice.

+##### Option #2

+Another option to keep using the shorten import and still have the size of the bundle optimized would be to use [babel-plugin-material-ui](https://github.com/umidbekkarimov/babel-plugin-material-ui).

+**Important note**: Both of the options **should be temporary** until you'll add tree shaking capabilities to your project.